AjayTakur/SmartUpAdvance/README.md

   2. Needed more clarity

 e) Check Us consumer laws on digital subsriptions to setup purchase policies.
+ 1. Where to get the US Consumer laws ? any references provide.
- 1. Chargebee
+ 2. Chargebee
- 2. Need More clarity on data storage
+ 3. Need More clarity on data storage

  # Tech Stack